Edgerton Park

 Historic Estate

-Brewster built a Tudor-style mansion named "Edgerton" on the grounds, which was completed in 1909 as a wedding gift for his wife Margaret.
-The park's landscape was designed by Robert Storer Stephenson in the style of 18th century English landscape gardens, featuring both natural and man-made vistas.
+Brewster went all out and built a Tudor-style mansion called "Edgerton" on the grounds.
+Completed in 1909, it wasn't just any home - it was actually a wedding gift for his wife Margaret.
+Talk about a present!
+The surrounding landscape was designed by Robert Storer Stephenson, who channeled the elegant simplicity of 18th century English gardens with their thoughtful blend of natural beauty and carefully crafted views.

 Legacy and Preservation

-Edgerton Park is listed on the National Register of Historic Places as a historic district.
-It retains several features from its time as a private estate, including the original stone wall surrounding the property, greenhouses, a carriage house, gatehouse, and a stone bridge spanning a small ravine.
+The park isn't just pretty - it's historically significant.
+It's earned its place on the National Register of Historic Places as a historic district.
+When you visit, you'll still find the original stone wall encircling the property, along with charming greenhouses, a carriage house, gatehouse, and a picturesque stone bridge arching over a small ravine.

 Features and Attractions